Chart Color Schemes

 Jacobs Well - Alberton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 51 projects likely impacting the area.
-Key projects include Stapylton-Jacobs Well Road Upgrade, Pelican on Parade Estate, Calypso Bay, and Pelican Place Estate.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 50 projects that may affect this region.
+Notable ones include Stapylton-Jacobs Well Road Upgrade, Pelican on Parade Estate, Seabright, and Pelican Place Estate.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.